National Health Service Reorganisation Act 1973

 The National Health Service Reorganisation Act 1973 (c.
-32) is an Act of the Parliament of the United Kingdom.
+32) was an act of the Parliament of the United Kingdom.
 The purpose of the act was to reorganise the National Health Service in England and Wales.
-Separate legislation was passed a year earlier for Scotland.
+Separate legislation, the National Health Service (Scotland) Act 1972, was passed a year earlier for Scotland.
 This was the first time the NHS had been reorganised in the UK since it was established in 1948.
 The next major reorganisations would be the Health Services Act 1980 and the Health Authorities Act 1995 which repealed the 1973 Act.

 It created a two-tier system of area health authorities (AHAs) which answered to regional health authorities (RHAs).
 It also created family practitioner committees, community health councils and a Health Service Commissioner for England and for Wales.

 Background

 In July 1968, the Minister of Health, Kenneth Robinson, published a green paper, Administrative structure of the medical and related services in England and Wales.
 It proposed creating about 50 single-tier area boards taking responsibility for all health functions in each local government area.
 It triggered years of debate about the relationship between the NHS, local authorities, and health and social care.
 In September 1968, the separate ministries of health and of social care merged to form the Department of Health and Social Security.

 In 1970, Richard Crossman rewrote Robinson's 1968 proposals, publishing a second green paper.
 Crossman rejected local authorities managing the health service and instead proposed that area authorities should remain directly under the Department of Health and Social Security.
 He retained the idea that the number and areas of the proposed new health authorities should match those of the proposed new local authorities, but added regional health councils which could undertake those activities for which the local area boards were too small.

 Following the election of the Conservative government of 1970, the new Secretary of State, Keith Joseph, amended Crossman’s 1970 proposals.
 Under these plans published in July 1971, the upper-tier regional health authorities would also be responsible for general planning and the allocation of resources to the lower-tier area health authorities, as well as the coordination and supervision of the latter’s activities.
 This two-tier health system was in keeping with the Conservative government's proposals for a two-tier system of local government.

 After years of debate, reform was made under the NHS Reorganisation Act 1973 which came into effect on 1 April 1974.
 This was the first time the service had been reorganised since it was established in 1948.